oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 The provided list of Quota Policies is not exhausitve and includes only the most common services used for storing data.
 See [Available Quota by Service](https://docs.oracle.com/en-us/iaas/Content/Quotas/Concepts/resourcequotas_topic-Available_Quotas_by_Service.htm) for a full list.

 Additionally for multi tenancy set-up the [Governance Rules](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/organization_management_overview.htm#governance_rules) in Organizations service can be used to impose restriction on child tenancy

+TODO: consider adding image from https://www.oracle.com/cloud/public-cloud-regions/ or make a diagrams to explain realms and regions

 ## Principle 2.
 Isolation
 Oracle Cloud offering is at a high level segregated to the Control Plane and the Data Plane.
 The Control Plane is managed by Oracle and is used for managing and orchestrating underlaying infrastructure using Console or APIs.
 The Control Planes ensure logical separation between different customers.
 The Data Plane is a result of the user configuration of the services in the Control Plane and defines virtual resrouces like Networking, Database, Compute instances.